Calinou/awesome-gamedev/README.md

   range of bindings.
 [3-clause BSD][29].
 * [Easel.js][265] - Provides a range of tools to make working with the HTML5 Canvas API easier.
 Implemented in ECMAScript.
 [Expat][11].
+* [EnginesDatabase.com][435] - A crowd-sourced database website of Game
+  Engines and free (as in freedom) games for each engine.
 * [Gmsh][138] - A 3D finite-element grid generator with a built-in CAD engine
   and post-processor.
 [GNU GPLv2][14] or later.
 * [libcaca][114] - An ASCII graphics rendering library for terminal-based